quarksgroup/paypack-js/README.md

  - offset	String() // offset of transactions to fetch
  - limit	String() // limit of transactions to fetch default is 20
  - from		Date()	// starting date range of transactions to fetch
- - to		String() // ending date range of transactions to fetch
+ - to		Date() // ending date range of transactions to fetch
  - kind		String() //  kind of transactions to fetch eg: CASHIN or CASHOUT
  - client	Number() // transactions for a specific client
 ```